After losing my job in December of 2019, I decided to step into bootstrapping my own ideas for a while.

 coffeelist.co: a coffee community, 1,716 visits.
 I got a bit excited and did some features.

-nomadasdigitales.com, a digital nomads community in Spanish.
+nomadasdigitales.com, a digital nomad community in Spanish.

 lanzame.net, a Product Hunt in Spanish.

-classline.io, a SaaS for teachers to simply communicate with students over email, this is using the technology that I created for nomadmail.
+classline.io, a SaaS for teachers to simply communicate with students over email, is using the technology that I created for nomadmail.

 What I learned: